vilishalobo/Enhancement-of-Food-Security-Techniques/README.md

 ### Install the Required Dependencies

 - Clone the project and run `npm install` in both the root and `appfrontend` folders.
 This should install most of the required dependencies.
-If a dependency conflict between react and material-ui versions pops up, install them forcefully with `npm install --force`.
-- Additionally, install Truffle for managing contracts using `npm install truffle@5.5.12 -g`.
-- Install the Ganache client from Truffle's [official website](https://trufflesuite.com/ganache/).
 - Get the MetaMask browser extension.
-Create a test network that points to the local Ganache network, import the Ganache accounts into MetaMask and use them to access the application.
-Without MetaMask, the application takes the first Ganache address available.
+Create a test network that points to the local Hardhat network (http://127.0.0.1:8545/), import the Hardhat accounts into MetaMask and use them to access the application.
+Without MetaMask, the application asks users to download wallet extensions like [Coinbase](https://www.coinbase.com/wallet) or [Metamask](https://metamask.io).

 ### Configure the Project

-- Open up Ganache and create a new workspace.
+- Open up the console in the root project directory and run a new local Hardhat network with `npx hardhat node` to work on a local chain.
-- Update `truffle-config.js` file with the workspace's network details.
-Connect the project to the workspace by linking the config file in the workspace's settings.
-- Use Truffle commands `truffle compile` and `truffle migrate` to compile and deploy the smart contracts to the new Ganache workspace.
-To deploy specifically to the `dev` environment, suffix `--network dev` to the above commands.
-Similarly, suffix `--network <network_name>` for any custom network names.
+- Use Hardhat commands `npx hardhat compile` to compile the smart contracts, and `npx hardhat run scripts/deploy.js --network localhost` to deploy specifically to the `localhost` environment.
-- If updating any folder names in the frontend code, please note that the path for storing the compiled contracts needs to be modified in the `truffle-config.js` file.
+- If updating any folder names in the frontend code, please note that the path for storing the compiled contracts might need to be modified in the `scripts/deploy.js` file.
-- The migrations should successfully go through and the workspace should be updated with the contract deployment details.
+- The migrations should successfully go through and the local Hardhat node should be updated with the contract deployment details.

-For more commands, please refer to Truffle's [guides and tutorials](https://trufflesuite.com/docs/truffle/).
+For more commands, please refer to Hardhat's [guides and tutorials](https://hardhat.org/tutorial).

 ### Get the Frontend Running
 Navigate to the `appfrontend` folder and run `npm start`.
 This should start the application and open it up in `localhost:3000`.
 Register with one of the MetaMask accounts as either a producer, distributor, or a retailer.